bioimagesuiteweb/bisweb/doc/AspectsOfJS.md

 Then calling pair.subtract(8,5) returns 3;

-We often used objects defined in this way as C++ namespaces to collect functionality in one place.
+We often used objects defined in this way like C++ namespaces to collect functionality in one place.
 Objects are also incredibly useful in functions that need to return more than one thing.
 It is trivial to "on-the-fly" create an object and return it.
 For example consider the function below:

     let fn=addsubtract(a,b) {
         return {